credmp/credmp.github.io/content/_index.md

 date: "2025-01-05"
 ---

-My name is Arjen and I am the Manager of Product Development and Chief Lecturer at [Hogeschool NOVI](https://www.novi.nl).
-I work on creating the most modern and relevant educational (EduTech) products that we can offer.
-Through stategic partnerships and attracting the most talented content developers and technical staff we offer world class education to our students.

-In my work as Chief Lecturer for Cybersecurity I focus on teaching students all there is to know about the technical side of Cyber Security.
-My main areas of expertise are Reverse Engineering, Infrastructure Security and Web Application Security.
-I also teach a wide range of Software Development courses, such as an introduction to programming, Java, DevOps and more advanced courses such as Datastructures & Algorithms, Secure Coding.
+My name is Arjen.
+I usually write something about the place I work at here.
+On March 21st I had my last day at NOVI and am currently taking a break.
+In April I will post my next adventure here...

-I have been in the software industry for more that 25 years and have worked in:
+I have been in the software and security industry for almost 30 years and have worked in:

 - Internet providers (Chello / UPC, Tiscali - NL): Java
 - Startups (Personify - USA, eBuddy - NL): Java, BigData